Cerchie/my-site/blog/2022-12-16-how-do-I-know-what-I-dont-know/index.md

 tags: [sprouts, developer advocacy, tech, learning]
 ---

 Over my career I've had to learn new things many, many times.
-I've been an elementary school teacher, a digital marketer, a software engineer, and now I'm a full-time develepor advocate.
+I've been an elementary school teacher, a digital marketer, a software engineer, and now I'm a full-time developer advocate.
 Over and over again, I've had to learn completely new concepts.
 It's great; it keeps me humble, it keeps me happy.
 There's a lot of dopamine involved in learning.
 But one of the most difficult parts of learning is _knowing what you don't know_.
 And knowing what you don't know is important, because it keeps you from making the types of mistakes that emanate from errors in judgment.

 I've learned a couple of things about defining the limits of my knowledge about a concept.
 I'm sharing my framework here in case it's helpful to anyone else in tech.